qianchd/SnapTeX/README.md

-# tex-fast-preview README
+# SnapTeX README

-This is the README for your extension "tex-fast-preview".
+This is the README for your extension "SnapTeX".
 After writing up a brief description, we recommend including the following sections.

 ## Features